jacksonvil-s/browserlink/README.md

 # macOS versions support
 The app supports version 14 (Sonoma) and newer.
-The app is tested on macOS 27 beta, and is expected to work normally.
+Tested to be working on macOS 26 and 27.
+Not guaranteed to work on older versions.

 # User manual
 Coming soon.